splatrika/stack-clone/README.md

 # New Super Stack XL

-It's a clone of mobile game called Stack
+It's a clone of mobile game called Stack.
+There's the WebGL build to play: https://splatrika.github.io/game-view.html?id=3

 ## How to run the game in editor